moka-guys/samplesheet_verifier/README.md

 ## How does samplesheet_verifier work
 ###  Inputs
+* A directory where Illumina Runfolders are saved
 * A directory where Illumina formatted SampleSheets are saved

 ### Usage

-bash samplesheet_checker.sh "/home/mokaguys/runfolders/samplesheets"
+bash samplesheet_checker.sh -r /home/mokaguys/runfolders -s /home/mokaguys/runfolders/samplesheets

 (This script runs as a daemon in the background and the command would typically be set to run periodically by a chron job.)
 TODO: Check how to terminate inotify before restarting

 ###

-This script runs as a daemon in the background, monitoring a directory for Illumina SampleSheets.
+This script runs as a daemon in the background, monitoring a directory for Illumina Runfolders.
+When a new runfolder is detected it looks in the SampleSheet folder for a matching samplesheet.
 It parses the file name and contents and uses a regex to compare against expected patterns.
-If an error is detected (which will likely cause an error in the pipeline, delaying results) a notification is sent to the monitor using libnotify and a warning is sent to the Syslog, which is setup to fire a warning to the Bioinformatics team via a SLack channel.
+If an error is detected (which will likely cause an error in the pipeline, delaying results) an optional notification can be sent to the monitor using libnotify and a warning is sent to the Syslog using logger, which is setup to fire a warning to the Bioinformatics team via a Slack channel.

 Writing to Syslog allows easier troubleshooting of the errors as well as allowing the extent of errors to be monitored.